lead preschool teacher

 - Maintains clean classroom appearance by organizing, cleaning, and sanitizing daily.

-- Keeps track and reports to the Early Childhood Program Coordinator any supply needs.
+- Keeps track and reports to the Early Childhood Assistant Manager any supply needs.

 - Performs related administrative duties such as handing out and collecting all required paperwork from parents and keeping student files up to date.

 - Creates monthly and daily communications for parents such as daily reports and monthly newsletters.

 - Continually updates curriculum to meet the needs of students.

 - Completes first aid and Red Cross certified CPR training every 2 years.

 - Completes 24 hours of in-service training per year

 - Completes required trainings and documentation for Parent Aware rating.

 - Collaborates with People Serving People’s Center of Excellence teaching staff as needed.